 Flash bulb ‘Photoflux' manufactured by Philips, containing filaments of magnesium (By Thuringius (Own work) [GFDL (http://www.gnu.org/copyleft/fdl.html) or CC-BY-SA-3.0 (http://creativecommons.org/licenses/by-sa/3.0/)], via Wikimedia Commons)

-These compact little pieces were developed in the 1960s by Kodak for their Instamatic series of cameras.
-Following on the earlier processes of how flash worked, the flash bulbs that were used were replaced by flashcubes, however the process of how they worked remained almost similar.
+These compact little pieces were developed in the 1960s by Sylvania Electric Products after which Kodak replaced the flashbulb technology on their Instamatic series of cameras with flashcubes.
+Following on the earlier processes of how flash worked, the flash bulbs that were used earlier were replaced by flashcubes, however the process of how they worked remained almost similar.

 Kodak Instamatic Camera with flashcube (By Karsten11 (Own work) [Public domain], via Wikimedia Commons)